Real-MullaC/dt_help/en/docs/img_tasks/info/cap_info.md

 DISMTools 0.4 is not affected by this issue due to it having an updated version of that library that fixes this issue.

+## Additional search functionality

+With the state filter functionality introduced in DISMTools 0.6 you can get the information you want based on a capability's state.
+To filter capabilities by state, **type `state:` and provide one of the following state values**:

+- `installed`
+- `notpresent`
+- `installpending`

+To get capabilities in a certain state containing a given name, you need to type the `state` flag after the name.

 ## Related content

 - [Image information dialogs](../info/infodlgs.md)